agencyleeds/legal-documents/Website Terms & Conditions.md

 Welcome to our web site.
 If you continue to browse and use this website, application, content and/or material you are agreeing to comply with and be bound by the following terms and conditions of use which govern our relationship with you in relation to this web site.
 If you disagree with any part of these terms and conditions, please do not use our website, application, content and/or material.

-The term ‘we’ meansAgency Leeds Ltd the owner of the website,application, contentand/or material whose company registration number is 11988455 ("us" and "our" will be construed accordingly).
+The term ‘we’ means Agency Leeds Ltd the owner of the website,application, contentand/or material whose company registration number is 11988455 ("us" and "our" will be construed accordingly).

 The term ‘you’ refers to the user or viewer of our website, application, content and/or material (and "your" will be construed accordingly).